The Flare Path’s Bakerloo Bimble

 Although strictly speaking a Northern Line story, I can’t stop at Embankment, the Bakerloo station closest to the Thames, without linking to this heartwarming BBC report about a widow drawing comfort from a 40-year-old Mind the Gap announcement.

-Counter-intuitively the line rises as we leave Embankment and commence our subterranean crossing of the river.
+Counter-intuitively the line climbs as we leave Embankment and commence our subterranean crossing of the river.
 The Bakerloo’s proximity to the river bed doubtless made construction a little easier in 1906, but thirty years later the design decision caused headaches.
 In 1938 with war clouds gathering and Luftwaffe bombers expected over the capital, both the Bakerloo tunnels and the nearby Northern Line ones were temporarily sealed with concrete to prevent flooding.

 Later electrically powered floodgates were installed providing a more flexible safeguard.
 The fact that a disused/sealed Undeground tunnel close to Hungerford Bridge was flooded during the Blitz suggests that the measures were far from alarmist.